Our projects

 Decommissioning

 Australia’s ageing coal-fired power stations are reaching the end of their life.
 To deliver reliable, affordable and clean energy to Australian businesses and homes, we’re building wind and solar farms, backed by firming.
+Our Illawarra and Dubbo Firming Power Stations are deliberately designed to play an important but transitional role in supporting reliability, as more renewables and batteries are built, and coal power is phased out.

 Illawarra Firming Power Station will be located in the Illawarra Renewable Energy Zone (REZ).
 The Illawarra region hosts major energy, port and transport infrastructure and an existing skilled workforce, making it an ideal area for a REZ.